keremciu/sketch-use-fontawesome/README.md

 > `A Problem of the Designer:`
 > When you want to add an icon from fontawesome, you don't need to find a cheatsheet to copy it in your design.

-- You can easily add it with alias of the icon.
+- You can easily add it now.

 > `A Problem of the Developer:`
 > When you want to learn the alias of the icon which is added from a designer, you don't need to look all of 585+ icons to find it.

-- You can easily learn it with one click.
+- You can easily learn it now.

 # Install